SonarSource/gh-action-lt-backlog/MoveCardAfterReview/ReadMe.md

 When PR contains one or more `Fixes #...` in the description, all referenced issues are moved.
 Otherwise, card for the standalone PR itself is moved.

+## Compatibility

+This action is compatible with GitHub's Projects classic and V2.
+V2 requires you to set the project number.

 ## Inputs

 ### `github-token`